tremor-rs/tremor-www/docs/guides/metrics.md

 ### Pipeline, wiring up and running

-As in the basics tutorial, we're going to use the `passthrough` pipeline from the `troy::pipelines` module.
+As in the basics tutorial, we will use the `passthrough` pipeline from the `troy::pipelines` module.
 If you went through the [basics guide](basics.md), this is the same as before.

 ```troy
 define flow metrics